Pylons/pyramid/docs/getting_started/quick_glance.rst

 First things first: we need our Python environment in ship-shape.
-Pyramid encourages standard Python development practices (virtual environments, packaging tools, etc.) so let's get our working area in place.
+Pyramid encourages standard Python development practices (virtual environments, packaging tools, logging, etc.) so let's get our working area in place.
 For Python 3.3:

 .. code-block:: bash